intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the correct process.
 Where the RSAB makes a decision in order to resolve a disagreement between authors and the RPC (as described under {{disagreements}}), appeals can be filed on the basis that the RSAB misinterpreted an approved policy.
-In other cases, disagreements about the conduct of the RSAB are not subject to appeal.
+Aside from these two cases, disagreements about the conduct of the RSAB are not subject to appeal.
 Appeals of RSAB decisions shall be made to the IAB and should be made within thirty (30) days of public notice of the relevant RSAB decision (typically, when minutes are posted).
 The IAB